Tax Compliance and Planning · · 24 min read

 Understand Capital Gains Tax Basics

-Capital profits tax is all about the money you make when you sell an asset, like stocks, real estate, or even a business.
+Capital gains tax is all about the money you make when you sell an asset, like stocks, real estate, or even a business.
 There are two main types of profits you might encounter: short-term and long-term.

 • For instance, if a married couple files jointly, they can exclude up to $500,000 in profits from selling their primary home, provided they meet certain conditions.
 That’s a nice chunk of change saved right there!